Demographics of Sweden: Origin

+Before World War II, Sweden had a relatively homogenous population that was predominately White.
 The majority of the population are ethnic Swedes, or people who can trace most of their ethnicity to Sweden going back at least 12 generations.
 The Sweden Finns are a large ethnic minority comprising approximately 50,000 along the Swedish-Finnish border, and 450,000 first and second-generation immigrated ethnic Finns, mainly living in the Mälaren Valley region.
 Meänkieli Finnish has official status in parts of northern Sweden near the Finnish border.

 In addition, Sweden's indigenous population groups include the Sámi people, who have a history of practicing hunting and gathering and gradually adopting a largely semi-nomadic reindeer herding lifestyle.
-The Sámi have lived in Fennoscandia from at earliest 3,500 years to at latest around 2,650 years ago, with evidence of a distinct ethnic identity linked to an early Sámi language diverging from early Finnish by the first millenium BC.
+The Sámi have lived in Fennoscandia from at earliest 3,500 years to at latest around 2,650 years ago, with evidence of a distinct ethnic identity linked to an early Sámi language diverging from early Finnish by the first millennium BC.
 Sámi presence in Scandinavia does not predate Norse/Scandinavian settlement of Scandinavia, as sometimes assumed — the migration of Germanic-speaking peoples to Southern Scandinavia happened independently and separate from the later Sámi migrations into the northern regions.
 However, Sámi presence in those northernmost regions, called Sápmi, does predate the Viking expansion, the establishment of Sweden as a country, and Sweden's colonization of Sápmi during the 1600s.
 It is this presence in the northernmost areas of Sweden, predating the Swedish colonization and presence in the Sápmi regions of Sweden, that is the basis for their classification as an indigenous people under ILO 169.
 Today, the Sámi language holds the status of official minority language in the Norrbotten, Västerbotten and Jämtland counties.

 In addition to the Sámi, Tornedalers, and Sweden Finns, Jewish and Roma people have national minority status in Sweden.

 There are no official statistics on ethnicity, but according to Statistics Sweden, around two million (19.6%) inhabitants in Sweden are born in another country.
 Of those, more than half are Swedish citizens.
 The most common countries of origin were Syria (1.82%), Finland (1.45%), Iraq (1.41%), Poland (0.91%), Iran (0.76%) and Somalia (0.67%).
 The average age in Sweden is 41.1 years.

 There are at least two studies that forecast future demographic changes in Sweden largely due to immigration and low birth rates.
 A 2006 study states that "[based upon current data, extrapolated with relevant assumptions] Sweden and the Netherlands would have majority foreign-origin populations by the end of the [21st] century."
 A 2018 study concluded that in Sweden by "2065, the share of the native population is [set] to decrease to 49%, the Western population is projected to fall to 63%, and the Muslim population increase to 25%."
 Thomas Lindh, at the time head researcher for the Swedish Institute for Futures Studies, claimed in an interview that by the year "2050, more than half of Sweden's population will be immigrants or second-generation immigrants."